 Remove your model from the mold by pushing the sides to loosen the template from the mold walls.
 After a few pushes, your model should pop out easily.

 💡 Pro tip: You want to use a casting resin in your mold to get the best bubble-free results.

 Want more help on how to make a silicone mold?

 This video, courtesy of Meredith of Cosmic Designs, shows you how to make a simple silicone mold that’s ready to use in 30 minutes.

 You can also see how to use two-part silicone putty to make a lego mold.

-It’s why I wrote the book, Resin Fundamentals.
-I’ve taken my fourteen years of resin experience and condensed it into an ebook you can read this afternoon to get you from confused to confident with resin.
-It’s the book I wish I had when I first started creating with resin!
-Buy the book now and you can download it in minutes.
+It’s why I wrote the ebook Resin Fundamentals.
+I’ve taken my sixteen years of resin experience and condensed it into an PDF book you can read this afternoon.
+It’s the book I wish I had when I started creating with resin!
+Buy the book now, and get a download link in minutes.

-Unpublished Blog Posts of Resin Obsession, LLC © 2021 Resin Obsession, LLC
+Unpublished Blog Posts of Resin Obsession, LLC © 2023 Resin Obsession, LLC